ibm-cloud-docs/loadbalancer-service/faqs.md

 While the auto-assigned DNS name for the load balancer is not customizable, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.

-For example, if your account number is 123456, your load balancer is deployed in `dal09` datacenter and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
+For example, if your account number is 123456, your load balancer is deployed in `dal09` data center and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
 Your preferred DNS name is `www.myapp.com`.
-You may add a CNAME record (via the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.
+You can add a CNAME record (through the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.

 ## What's the maximum number of virtual ports I can define with my load balancer service?
 {: #max}
 {: faq}
 {: support}

-While trying to create a new load balancer service, you can define up to two virtual ports.
+While trying to create a load balancer service, you can define up to two virtual ports.
 You can define additional virtual ports after the service is created.
 The maximum number of virtual ports allowed is 10.

 ## What's the maximum number of compute instances I can associate with my load balancer?
 {: faq}

-While trying to create a new load balancer service, you may configure up to 10 compute instances as backend servers.
-You can define additional servers after the loadbalancer is created.
+While trying to create a new load balancer service, you can configure up to 10 compute instances as back-end servers.
+You can define additional servers after the load balancer is created.
 The maximum number of backend members allowed is 50.

 ## Can my backend compute instances sit on a subnet different from the load balancer's subnet ?
 {: faq}

-Yes, the load balancer and the compute instances connected to the load balancer can be in different subnets, but **VLAN Spanning** needs to be enabled for the load balancer to communicate and forward requests to the compute instance.
-Refer to [VLAN Spanning](/docs/vlans?topic=vlans-vlan-spanning) for more information.
+Yes, the load balancer and the compute instances connected to the load balancer can be in different subnets, but **VLAN Spanning** must be enabled for the load balancer to communicate and forward requests to the compute instance.
+For more information, see [VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning).

 ## What are the default settings and allowed values for various health check parameters?
 {: #healthcheck}
 {: faq}
 {: support}

-The default settings and allowed values are listed below:
+The default settings and allowed values are as follows:

 * **Health check interval:** Default is 5 seconds, range is 2 – 60 seconds
 * **Health check response timeout:** Default is 2 seconds, range is 1 – 59 seconds